Ross260/Ross260/README.md

 Welcome to my GitHub Profile! 😀

-🚀 I am a creative and innovative Full Stack Developer, I transform ideas into dynamic web applications.
+🚀 I am a creative and innovative Full Stack Developper, I transform ideas into dynamic web applications.
 My mission: to solve problems with elegant, effective solutions while exploring new technological horizons.

 ---